Rental bonds and signing up for a place

 make sure you know what you are doing.

-A 'bond' is a deposit paid to
+A rental bond is a

-office for safekeeping.
+consumer affairs office for safekeeping.

 Always pay your rent on time otherwise you might be evicted.
 If

 you don't pay your rent, it can affect your rental references and

 you won't get all of your bond back.

 Your bond acts as a form of security for your landlord, so if

 you damage the property or owe rent when you move out, your

 landlord may be able to keep some of the money.
 Make sure you get a